thepurplecomet/CRedux/README.md

 ## What's changed?

 All sorts of things!
-The primary focus has been renaming functions and datatypes, but I've also been qorking on expanding the C Standard Library with my own utilities.
+The primary focus has been renaming functions and datatypes, but I've also been working on expanding the C Standard Library with my own utilities.

 ### Preview of Function Names